mcollina/split2/README.md

   .on('data', function (obj) {
     //each chunk now is a js object
   })
+  .on("error", function(error) => {
+    //handling parsing errors
+  })
 ```

 However, in [@dominictarr](https://github.com/dominictarr) [`split`](https://github.com/dominictarr/split) the mapper
 is wrapped in a try-catch, while here it is not: if your parsing logic can throw, wrap it yourself.
+Otherwise, you can also use the stream error handling when mapper function throw.

 # Benchmark